-You can enrich this static model information by defining your own sets of attributes and adding values to them.
-These custom attribute sets are called data blocks.
-They can be used on model content created in Enterprise Studio and on external data provided via the Bizzdesign Open API or created in Horizzon.
+When saving a model package on Horizzon, all its (meta)model information will be available in the sites associated with the package.
+This information is read-only and can be viewed and used in Horizzon for analysis goals via viewpoints generated in Horizzon and in OpenSearch dashboards.
+You can enrich this static model information by defining your own attribute sets and having users edit their values.
+These attribute sets are called data blocks.
+They can be used for model content created in Enterprise Studio and for external data provided via the Bizzdesign Open API, as well as for model content created in Horizzon.
 Data blocks can be used on the model content of any metamodel.

 Data blocks are defined in data block definitions in Enterprise Studio and linked to instantiable element types within a model, such as application components, UML classes, serving relations, and BPMN process diagrams.